 Your experience of feeling sick to your stomach in response to the “white noise” of the computer servers in your workplace is interesting – pressure waves produced by low frequency noise can cause nausea and heart palpitations.
 You also might be interested to know that the word “noise” is derived from the Latin word “nausea,” meaning seasickness.

 You might be able to solve your “white noise” problem with noise-canceling headphones.
-Or perhaps you can arrange to work in an office area where you’re not constantly exposed to the noise from the computer servers.
+Or perhaps you can arrange to work in an office area where you’re not constantly exposed to the noise from the constant sounds of office machines.

 Andrew Weil, M.D.